If you want to be a better blues guitarist you need to practice. Pretty obvious right?

 Scratch My Back in F

-Most of the tracks and links are not longer working.
-But I’ve created a page that you can play along with here.
+The Guitar Center page is no longer working.
+But I’ve collected most of them and created my own page that you can play along with here.

 But whatever tracks you choose, I’m sure you will find the concept of playing along with good tracks more satisfying than just sitting in a room practicing.
 It’s a bit more like really playing along with a band.
 But of course it’s still not as good as playing in a band or going to a good blues jam.